lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 In this chapter we will create a HUD (Heads-Up Display) for our game.
 That is, a set of 2D shapes and text that is displayed at any time over the 3D scene to show relevant information.
 We will create a simple HUD that will serve us to show some basic techniques for representing that information.

-You will see also that some little refactoring has been applied to the source code, especially in the Render class to prepare it for the separation of the 3D scene and the HUD rendering.
+You will see also that some little refactoring has been applied to the source code, especially in the ```Renderer``` class to prepare it for the separation of the 3D scene and the HUD rendering.

 ## Text rendering

 The first thing that we will do is render text. in order to do so what we are going to do is to map a texture that contains alphabet characters into a quad which is formed by a set of tiles, each of them representing a single letter.
-The first thing that we must do is to create the texture that contains the alphabet, there are many programs out there that can do this task, such as,  [CBG](http://www.codehead.co.uk/cbfg/), [F2IBuilder](http://sourceforge.net/projects/f2ibuilder/), etc.
+So to start we must create the texture that contains the alphabet, there are many programs out there that can do this task, such as,  [CBG](http://www.codehead.co.uk/cbfg/), [F2IBuilder](http://sourceforge.net/projects/f2ibuilder/), etc.

 We will use Codehead’s Bitmap Font Generator (CBFG).
 This tool lets you configure many options such as the texture size, the font type, the anti-aliasing to be applied, etc. The following figure depicts the configuration that we will use to generate our texture file.
 In this chapter we will assume that we will be rendering text encoded in ISO-8859-1 format, if you need to deal with different character sets you will need to tweak a little bit the code.

 ![CBG Configuration](CBG.png)

 When you have finished configuring all the settings you can export the result to several image formats.
 In this case we will export it as a BMP file and later on we will transform it to PNG so it can be loaded as a texture.
-When transform it to PNG we will set up also the black background as transparent so, that is, we will set the black colour to have an alpha value equals to 0 (You can use GIMP to do that).
+When transforming it to PNG we will set up also the black background as transparent, that is, we will set the black colour to have an alpha value equals to 0 (You can use GIMP to do that).
 We will have something similar as the following picture.

 ![Font Texture](font_texture.png)

 We have all the characters displayed in rows and columns.
-In this case the images is composed by 15 columns  and 17 rows.
-By using the character code of a specific letter we can calculate the row and the column that is in enclosed in the image.
+In this case the image is composed by 15 columns  and 17 rows.
+By using the character code of a specific letter we can calculate the row and the column that is enclosed in the image.
 The column is calculated as follows:  $$column = code \space mod \space numberOfColumns$$.
 Where $$mod$$ is the module operation.
 The row is calculated as follows: $$row = code / numberOfCols$$, in this case we will do a integer by integer operation so we can ignore the decimal part.

 We will create a new class named ```TextItem``` that will construct all the graphical elements needed to render text.
-This is a simplified version that does not deal with multiline texts, etc but it will allow us to present textual information in the HUD.
+This is a simplified version that does not deal with multiline texts, etc. but it will allow us to present textual information in the HUD.
 Here you can see the first lines and the constructor of this class.

 ```java
 package org.lwjglb.engine;